YuPang11/motivational-biases-in-OCD/README.md

+Repository information

-This repository contains the code used to reproduce the behavioral, EEG, computational modeling, and figure-generation analyses reported in the manuscript.
+This repository contains the code and data resources used to reproduce the behavioral, EEG, computational modeling, and figure-generation analyses reported in the manuscript “Impaired midfrontal-motor theta phase synchronization characterizes maladaptive motivational behavior in obsessive-compulsive disorder.”

 ## Software
 The following software and packages were used: